LIST-LUXEMBOURG/iguess/README.rst

 iGUESS - integrated Geospatial Urban Energy Information & Support System
 ===============================================================================

-Copyright 2010 - 2014 CRP Henri Tudor.
+Copyright 2010 - 2015 Luxembourg Institute of Science and Technology.
 All rights reserved.
 Any use of this software constitutes full acceptance of all terms of the software's license.